X-Olivia/Practice/README.md

 #### Repository details

-1. LeeCode_Python -This is a collection of LeeCode Algorithms questions, using the Python.
+1. LeetCode_Python -This is a collection of LeeCode Algorithms questions, using the Python.